Dhanesh75/SimpleESPGame/Readme.md

 Getting Started
 ---------------

-This sample uses the Gradle build system.
+This app uses the Gradle build system.
 To build this project, use the "gradle build" command and/or use "Import Project" in Android Studio.

 Make sure you register the firebase before running.